Satheesh Babu Payyannur

 Satheesh Babu Payyannur (13 August 1963 – 24 November 2022) was a Malayalam–language short story writer and novelist from Kerala, India.
 His works include the novels Mannu, Daivappura, Manja Sooryante Naalukal and Kudamanikal Kilungiya Raavil, and the short story collections Peramaram, Vrishchikam Vannu Vilichu and Mazhayilundaya Makal.
 His oeuvre consists of 12 novels and around 200 short stories.
 The collection Peramaram won the Kerala Sahitya Akademi Award for Story in 2012.
 He received the Karoor Award, Malayattoor Award, and Thoppil Ravi Award.
 He was also a media personality and has written, directed and produced television programmes, telefilms, and documentaries.

 Early life and education

 Satheesh Babu Payyannur was born on 13 August 1963, in Pathirippala, located in the Palghat district of Kerala.
-His mother hailed from Pathirippala and his father from Payyannur, Kannur district, Kerala.
+His mother Parvathi hailed from Pathirippala and his father Vasudevan Namboodiri from Payyannur, Kannur district, Kerala.
 He attended Payyannur Government School, where he began writing stories and features, winning several prizes at school youth festivals.
 He completed his pre-degree course (PDC) from Payyannur College and went on to earn a Bachelor of Commerce (BCom) degree from Kanhangad Nehru College.
 During this time, he became known as a writer, publishing stories, poetry, and essays in various periodicals.
 He also served as editor and publisher of Nehru College's campus newspaper, Campus Times, which was the first campus newspaper from any college in Calicut University.